Updated July 017

-The house design was such that cool air from the Indian ocean was cooled yet further by a full length pond and then drawn into the house via the many almost always open doors.
+The house design was such that cool air from the Indian ocean was cooled yet further by a full length pond.
+Moreover, it was then drawn into the house via the many almost always open doors.
 It was then extracted by roof located vents.
-Air-conditioning was deemed unnecessary as a cool ocean breeze developed by midday almost year around.
+Air-conditioning was deemed unnecessary.
+A cool ocean breeze developed by midday almost year around.

 My now-psychologist and somewhat feisty Finnish-born wife (Maarit) has a sculpting background.
 She acquired Welding and Production Engineering Certificates at Broome TAFE in anticipation of building.
-She is still comfortable using big power tools such as nine-inch angle grinders.
-It was and still is not a good idea for any tradesman or sales person to patronise her in local hardware stores!
+Maarit is still comfortable using big power tools such as nine-inch angle grinders.

 We started building in earnest in August 2000 and moved into the semi-completed house but already all solar house just before Christmas.